If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Design tools such as Canva, Adobe Suite, Sketch, Gimp, 99designs, Penji or Typeform

 - Shipping tools such as ShipStation, Sendcloud or Pirate Ship

 - Analytics tools such as Google Analytics

-- Productivity tools such as Google Suite, Dropbox, Slack, Buffer, Trello, Evernote, Monday.com or Calendly
+- Productivity tools such as Google Suite, Dropbox, Slack, Trello, Evernote, Monday.com or Calendly

-- Payments tools such as Paypal or Stripe
+- Payments tools such as Paypal, Stripe or ReCharge

 - Customer service tools such as Zendesk, Intercom or Gorgias